 Find out more: Are you ready to invest?
 It only makes sense to consider investing if you're debt-free, with appropriate insurance policies and plenty of cash savings.
 If you're unsure, read our guide before going any further.

 Good financial advice could be the best investment you ever make and, for many investors, there's no substitute for professional help.
 A financial adviser will assess your personal circumstances and attitude to risk before making recommendations.

 But, increasingly, investors are going it alone and investing in stocks and shares Isas without advice.
 For the purposes of this guide, we'll assume that you're interested in making your own decisions, without financial advice.

 Find out more: Financial advice - the five-page Which? guide.

 Step 2 - know the rules

-It's also important to remember that you can only have one cash Isa provider and one stocks and shares Isa provider in each tax year - if you want to change provider and then make additional contributions, you will need to transfer your Isa first.
+It's also important to remember that you can only open one cash Isa and one stocks and shares Isa in each tax year, although you can have more than one of each type in total if you've opened them in different tax year.
+If you want to change provider and then make additional contributions, you will need to transfer your Isa first.

 Find out more: How to find the best cash Isa - the Which? guide.

 Step 3 - get to grips with investment risk